stbenjam/metal3-docs/design/baremetal-operator/bmc-events.md

 ### User Stories

 - I'd like to configure my BMC to send events to a target URL.
-- I'd like to filter the types of events the BMC sends to my target URL.
 - I'd like to provide context to a particular event subscription.
 - I'd like to provide arbitrary headers.
 - I'd like the baremetal-operator to reconcile on the